 All documentation is included with the IEP.
 As a minimum, each plan includes details of the goals, actions, responsibilities and timelines for accomplishing the actions.
 In many cases, the Transition Plan will be included as a section of the IEP.
 In cases of longer Transition Plans, the separate plan may be attached to the IEP.
-The IEP including the Transition Plan must be sent to parents and the student (when the student is 16 years or older) within

-30 school days following the IPRC.
+The IEP including the Transition Plan must be sent to parents and the student (when the student is 16 years or older) within 30 school days following the IPRC.
 All documentation pertaining to the IEP and the Transition Plan are stored in the student's OSR, unless the parent objects in writing.

-Na y: D=Completed C=Cu commendation ume: hool: urrent Year N=Next Year F=Future Grade 9 Grade 10 Grade 11 Grade 12 1 Annual Education Plan Goals 2 Midterm Report Card Learning Goals (stated each semester) 3 Student Selection of Courses meeting requirements for compulsory credits for next year attained reading test or equivalent attained writing test or equivalent completed community involvement 4 Courses Learning strategies (GLE10, GLE20, GLS10) Career Studies (GLC20) Co-operative Education Strategies for After School (GLE30, GLE40, GLS40) 5 Exit Program future Planning After Secondary School review of the student's achievements; discussion and clarification of the student's plans for the immediate future; skills assessment; vocational assessment; work preference scale Explore options for school-to-work: take our kid to work; co-operative education; information on procedures for applying for employment; volunteer experience Explore options for post-secondary transition: information on post-secondary education option; apprenticeship program information; Ontario Youth Apprenticeship Program (OYAP) review assessment data/diagnosis; application; review Transition Booklet Explore opportunities for independent living: information about community services and contacts; Ontario Disability Support Program (ODSP)
+Key: D=Completed C=Current Year N=Next Year F=Future Recommendation Gr Gr Gr Gr

+Name: ad ad ad ad

+School: e 9 е е е

+10 11 12

+1

+1 Annual Education P

+2 Midterm Report Card Learning Goals (stated each semester)

+3 Student Selection of Courses for next year meeting requirements for compulsory credits

+attained reading test or equivalent

+attained writing test or equivalent

+completed community involvement

+4 Courses Learning strategies (GLE10, GLE20, GLS10)

+Career Studies (GLC20)

+Co-operative Education

+Strategies for After School (GLE30, GLE40, GLS40)

+5 Exit Program future Planning After Secondary School

+review of the student's achievements;

+discussion and clarification of the student's plans for the immediate future;

+skills assessment;

+vocational assessment;

+work preference scale

+Explore options for school-to-work:

+take our kid to work;

+co-operative education;

+information on procedures for applying for employment;

+volunteer experience

+Explore options for post-secondary transition:

+information on post-secondary education option;

+apprenticeship program information;

+Ontario Youth Apprenticeship Program (OYAP) review assessment data/diagnosis;

+application; review Transition Booklet

+Explore opportunities for independent living:

+information about community services and contacts;

+Ontario Disability Support Program (ODSP)

 information on managing personal finances

-6 "Life Plan" from agencies Contact agencies to continue service after
+6 "Life Plan" from Contact agencies to continue service after secondary school (i.e.

-secondary school (i.e. healthcare)
+agencies healthcare)